Varsity letter A in red and baseball letter Z on soccer field with soccer ball

 National Association of Intercollegiate Athletics (NAIA) and National Collegiate Athletic Association (NCAA)

-The two main governing boards of college athletics that control everything from student eligibility to the number of official campus visits a student may make in the recruitment process (see "Recruitment" below).
+The two main governing boards of college athletics control everything from student eligibility to the number of official campus visits a student may make in the recruitment process (see "Recruitment" below).

 NCAA Divisions I, II, III